Efficient Node Selection in Private Personalized Decentralized Learning: Decentralized learning by finding useful collaborations

 Note that $\mathcal{A}_i^{(t)}$ is not monotonically decreasing in $t$ as arms may be non-competitive in one round and competitive in the next.
 Once $\mathcal{A}_i^{(t)}$ has been obtained, an arbitrary multi-armed bandit algorithm may be applied over the set of arms.

-As we consider adversarial rewards, we employ the \textit{Tsallis-Inf} algorithm that is known to achieve a pseudo-regret with the optimal scaling~\cite{zimmert2021tsallis}.
-The algorithm is based on online mirror descent with Tsallis entropy regularization, the reader is referred to Section~3 in~\cite{zimmert2021tsallis} for further details.
-We outline our algorithm for node selection in~\cref{alg:bandit}.
+As we consider adversarial rewards, we employ the \textit{Tsallis-Inf} algorithm that is known to achieve a pseudo-regret with the optimal scaling~\cite{zimmert2021tsallis}, where large $q(t)$ encourages exploration whereas a small $q(t)$ encourages exploitation.

-Note that $q(t)$ in~\eqref{eq:ub} has an important role in~\eqref{eq:comp_set} as it dictates the size of the empirical pseudo-rewards.
-That is, a large (small) value of $q(t)$ results in large (small) empirical pseudo-rewards and, therefore, a larger (smaller) competitive set.
-Hence, a large $q(t)$ encourages exploration whereas a small $q(t)$ encourages exploitation.